-Revenue estimates from scorekeeping community.
 To our knowledge, there are no recent official JCT estimates available for raising capital gains rates to ordinary income levels.
-The most recent estimates from JCT are those we discussed in Section 5.1, which analyze a 5 p.p. increase in the long-term capital gains tax rate.
+The most recent estimates from JCT are those we discussed in section 5.1, which analyze a 5 percentage point increase in the long-term capital gains tax rate.

-Estimates offered during this election cycle from unofficial scorekeepers (see Table 4) suggest that large increases in capital gains rates can raise significant revenue.
-The general consensus appears to be that an increase in capital gains rates of the size we contemplate is likely to raise hundreds of billions of dollars in the coming decade.27 Collectively, the US Treasury scored reforms to the taxation of capital income in the American Families plan-taxing capital income for high-income earners at ordinary rates and treating transfers of appreciated property by gift or on death as realization events-as raising \$322 billion from 2022-2031.28 Since this estimate is also much smaller than the mechanical revenue effects, it is also worth revisiting in light of the considerations we offer.
+Estimates offered during this election cycle from unofficial scorekeepers (see table 4) suggest that large increases in capital gains rates can raise significant revenue.
+The general consensus appears to be that an increase in capital gains rates of the size we contemplate is likely to raise hundreds of billions of dollars in the coming decade.27 Collectively, the US Treasury scored reforms to the taxation of capital income in the American Families Plan-taxing capital income for high-income earners